Skip to content

 Windows 11 24h2 issues

 I developed the script on a Windows 11 22h1 laptop.
 On June 29, 2025 I cloned the repo to a Windows 11 24h2 laptop to demo for a friend and nothing worked!
-For some reason, Windows 11 24h2 installs Python 13.1 which is bleeding edge and several of the libraries I use haven't been updated to work with 13.1.
+For some reason, Windows 11 24h2 installs Python 13.1 which is brand new (July 2025 when this was written) and several of the libraries I use haven't been updated to work with 13.1.

 Get

-Then I used python3.10 -m venv venv --upgrade-deps --prompt="Discovery" to successfully install the script with Python 3.10.
+Then I used python3.12 -m venv venv --upgrade-deps --prompt="Discovery" to successfully install the script with Python 3.12.

 3. Activate the Virtual Environment